-Vicky Cristina Barcelona (Woody Allen, 2008): A light, romantic movie which shows an unreal Barcelona.
+A light, romantic movie which shows a somehow unreal Barcelona.
 Why?
-Large and opulent homes with spacious gardens such as that of the artist Juan Antonio (Bardem) are unfamiliar to most Barcelonians.
+Firsly, large and opulent homes with spacious gardens such as that of the artist Juan Antonio (Bardem) are further unfamiliar to most Barcelonians.
 Nor do most artists drive vintage Alpha Romeos and have an airplane at their disposal.
 Nor is Juan’s lusty, seductive character typical of a Catalan.
 But anyway we see fabulous shots of the city as it is, covering the picturesque landmarks.
 Woody Allen captures the magic, but it’s the city that does the seducing.

 Let’s start our next tour!

-A place where Vicky & Cristina go sightseeing, one of the first scenes consists of them taking pictures of the facade and interior building.
-La Sagrada Familia is considered the masterpiece of the modernist architect Antoni Gaudí.
-Therefore, you will see repeatedly throughout the film.
+Moreover, a place where Vicky & Cristina go sightseeing; one of the first scenes consists of them taking pictures of the façade and interior building.
+In the same vein, la Sagrada Familia is considered the masterpiece of the modernist architect Antoni Gaudí, which you will see repeatedly throughout the film.

-Ten minutes walk from the Sagrada Familia crossing the avenue, there is another modernist architectural complex: The Hospital of Sant Pau.
+Ten minutes walk from the Sagrada Familia further crossing the avenue, there is another modernist architectural complex: The Hospital of Sant Pau.
 In the movie, Vicky takes a Spanish class there.
-This scene was shot at the main facade of the Hospital Sant Pau.
-Although in reality there are no language classes.
+In addition, this scene was shot at the main façade of the Hospital Sant Pau, although in reality there are no language classes given.
 It’s an important modernist building that is already considered as World Heritage by UNESCO.

-In Vicky Cristina Barcelona, a major scene is shot in front of the famous sculpture of El Drac at the main stairway.
+In Vicky Cristina Barcelona, a major scene is shot in front of the famous sculpture of El Drac at the main stairway of Park Güell.
 Vicky and Juan Antonio meet there after their return from Oviedo and talk about what happened in the Asturian city.

-Walking up and down the Passeig de Gracia one quickly reaches Casa Mila, also known as La Pedrera.
-Clearly a modernist building by Gaudí, was built at Passeig de Gracia 92.
+Further walking up and down the Passeig de Gracia one quickly reaches Casa Mila, also known as La Pedrera.
+Certainly, a modernist building by Gaudí, was built at Passeig de Gracia 92.

-One of the most important scenes at the beginning of the movie, when Javier Bardem’s character gets to know the protagonists.
-It was shot in the Els Quatre Gats restaurant, also known as 4Gats.
-This restaurant was opened in 1897 and since then has been a place frequented by the likes of Ruben Dario, Pablo Picasso, Antoni Gaudí and Ricard Opisso in the streets of the Gothic Quarter.
+One of the most important scenes at the beginning of the movie is when Javier Bardem’s character gets to know the protagonists; he was shot in the Els Quatre Gats restaurant, also known as 4Gats.
+Moreover, this restaurant was opened in 1897; and since then has been a place frequented by the likes of Ruben Dario, Pablo Picasso, Antoni Gaudí and Ricard Opisso in the streets of the Gothic Quarter.

 Find your accommodation now!

-This movie portrays the life of the Parisian Erasmus student Xavier, who visits Barcelona for his year abroad, where he shares a flat with six other students in a chaotic melting pot of nationalities.
+This movie portrays the life of the Parisian Erasmus student Xavier, who visits Barcelona for his year abroad; where he shares a flat with six other students in a chaotic melting pot of nationalities.
 Xavier comes to Barcelona with the intention to learn Spanish, but Barcelona offers much more than that.
-Barcelona is a city rich in art and history that welcomes about 7 million tourists each year.
-Moreover, Barcelona is among the main destinations for international students.
+Barcelona is a city rich in art and history that welcomes about 7 million tourists each year and is among the main destinations for international students.
 Xavier discovers a large city with many places to visit and many people to meet.
 An experience that changes his life.

-This film will help us see buildings, monuments and squares of the latest Barcelona.
+This film will help us further see buildings, monuments and squares of the latest Barcelona!
 With this tour, “the most current Barcelona” will offer a route through the 6 most vivid places of this city today.
 The tour starts in the busy Plaça Catalunya and ends at the beach of Barceloneta.
-Furthermore, they recommend some places to have a drink enjoying the good atmosphere of the city.
+Furthermore, they in addition recommend some places to have a drink enjoying the good atmosphere of the city.

-With the route “The most current Barcelona” we suggest you start your visit at “Plaça Catalunya”.
-From here you will get to La Rambla and get to know the Raval and the Gothic Quarter to the height of the “Plaça Reial“.
-Finally you will walk down the seafront from the statue of Columbus towards the Old fishing village of Barceloneta, to sunbathe and eat at one of its great restaurants.
+In the same vein, with the route “The most current Barcelona” we suggest you start your visit at “Plaça Catalunya”.
+From here you will get to La Rambla and get to know the Raval; and the Gothic Quarter to the height of the “Plaça Reial“.
+Finally you will walk down the seafront from the statue of Columbus; towards the Old fishing village of Barceloneta, to for instance sunbathe and eat at one of its great restaurants!